MISSION

 The Latest News From HCA

-Public Notice: New Mexico Primary Care Council Quarterly Meeting
+PUBLIC NOTICE: New Mexico Primary Care Council Quarterly Meeting

-Interested Parties: Notice is hereby given that the New Mexico Primary Care Council will convene for a regular meeting on Thursday, January 8th.
+Interested Parties: Notice is hereby given that the New Mexico Primary Care Council will convene for a regular meeting on Thursday, April 9th.
 The meeting will begin at 10:00 am and will be held virtually via Microsoft Teams.
 The public is welcome, and...